TeamCodeStream/codestream-guide/docs/src/workflow/discuss-code.md

 ![New Codemark](../assets/images/animated/DiscussCode1-VSC.gif)

-If you're using a JetBrains IDE, such as IntelliJ, you can also create a codemark by using the "+" button that appears on hover, or on selection of a code block, in the editor's gutter.
-The following animation shows three different ways to use this button.
+If you're using a JetBrains IDE, such as IntelliJ, you can also create a codemark by using the "+" button that appears in the editor's gutter when you select a block of code.
+When you're viewing a diff, for either a feedback request or a pull request, the button will also appear when you hover in the gutter to make it easy to comment on a single line.

 ![New Codemark in JetBrains](../assets/images/animated/Compose-JB.gif)